gmc-code/PC-microbit-micropython/docs/radio/radio_temperature.rst

 .. admonition:: Tasks

     #.
 See: https://pc-microbit-micropython.readthedocs.io/en/latest/introduction/power_management.html#deep-sleep-wake-via-run-every
-    Modify the code of the outdoor microbit so that it uses deep sleep which is is renewed every 24 hours, along with run_every to send the temperature every 60 seconds.
+    Modify the code of the outdoor microbit so that it uses deep sleep which is renewed every 24 hours, along with run_every to send the temperature every 60 seconds.

     .. dropdown::
         :icon: codescan